Angular Localization with ngx-translate: Complete Tutorial

 ...

-Change the constructor to set the translations from the file:
+Change the constructor to set the translations from the file as follows:

 constructor(private translate: TranslateService) {